Integrate the MoPub SDK for iOS

 Refer to this tutorial for the integration details.

 App Transport Security (ATS), introduced in iOS 9, is a default setting that requires apps to make network requests only via HTTPS.
-To ensure ads work properly the below ATS configuration is strongly recommended.
+To ensure that ads work properly, we strongly recommend the following ATS configuration.

 <key>NSAppTransportSecurity</key> <dict> <key>NSAllowsArbitraryLoads</key> <true/> <key>NSAllowsArbitraryLoadsForMedia</key> <true/> <key>NSAllowsArbitraryLoadsInWebContent</key> <true/> </dict>

 You can also edit

 Info.plist directly in Xcode.
 Set the key’s boolean flag to ‘YES’.
 Keep in mind that, starting in iOS 10,

 NSAllowsArbitraryLoads is ignored if one or more of the following is present:

 Publishers will have to provide justification during the App Store review process for setting any of these ATS keys to ‘YES’ in any MoPub SDK version.
 Per Apple’s App Store Review for ATS documentation, loading web content from a variety of sources (for ads) is an acceptable justification.

 Step 6.
 Configure Ad Units in Your App